-The restaurant’s experimental cocktails are also a massive draw, with Silk & Grain switching up the traditional barrel-ageing process of spirits for the less traditional methods of leather ageing, metal ageing and even glass ageing.
+The restaurant’s experimental cocktails are also a massive draw, with Silk & Grain switching up the traditional barrel-aging process of spirits for the less traditional methods of leather aging, metal aging, and even glass aging.

-Kew Grill is the London steakhouse owned by celebrity chef Antony Worrall Thompson, located on Kew Green in Richmond, opposite the iconic Kew Gardens.
+Previously called Kew Grill, Grill Off the Green is the London steakhouse owned by celebrity chef Antony Worrall Thompson.
+It’s located on Kew Green in Richmond, opposite the iconic Kew Gardens.

-The confidence the restaurant has in their food is obvious with their claim of ‘the best steak you’ll ever eat’, and it’s safe to say they’re not far from living up to this promise with their dry aged fillet steak.
+The confidence the restaurant has in its food is obvious with its claim of ‘the best steak you’ll ever eat’, and it’s safe to say they’re not far from living up to this promise with their dry-aged fillet steak.

-One thing which is done particularly well at Kew Grill is their wine pairings, with the friendly and knowledgeable staff helping you pick the perfect wine to accompany your meal.
+One thing which is done particularly well at Grill Off The Grill is their wine pairings, with the friendly and knowledgeable staff helping you pick the perfect wine to accompany your meal.
 And what’s even better is that the restaurant has some beautiful bottles of wine for more than affordable prices.

 LONDON’S STREET FOOD MARKETS

-Believe it or not, London’s many street food markets are great places for picking up some of the best steak in London.
+Believe it or not, London’s many street food markets are great places for picking up some of the best steaks in London.

 Even though they don’t technically count as a steakhouse, street food stalls are accessible, affordable and have much higher quality cuts than you would probably think.